FedLoan Servicing Review: How They Manage Student Debt

 - Some borrowers allege FedLoan does not properly count the number of payments that students have made when determining eligibility for the Public Service Loan Forgiveness program.
 Borrowers should become eligible after 120 payments and it can be a serious problem if a federal loan servicer fails to adequately track the number of qualifying payments made towards earning loan forgiveness.

-- Some borrowers claim that they weren’t given proper information about income-based repayment plans and that they were instead steered towards forbearance.
+- Some borrowers claim that they weren’t given proper information about income-driven repayment plans and that they were instead steered towards forbearance.
 The paperwork is easier for forbearance, but interest continues accruing so it can make paying off your loan balance much more expensive over time.

 - Some borrowers complain that FedLoan doesn’t process payments properly.
 Complaints include payments being incorrectly applied or FedLoan continuing to withdraw automatic payments even after a loan has been paid off.